[English version from our Aconcagua ascent in September 2016. The whole trip through the Andes in winter 2016 in German here.]

 We stayed in Las Cuevas – at the beginning of the Horcones valley in front of Aconcagua – for almost two weeks for skitouring in September 2016.
 I did not know much about Aconcagua: easy to climb although quite high and actually not skiable cause lack of snow anytime…

-During our „acclimatization“ days in Las Cuevas (3150m), Flo and I always talked about a climb of Aconcagua.
+During our „acclimatization“ days in Las Cuevas (3150m), Flo and I talked sometimes about a climb of Aconcagua.
 We saw the peak daily and we could refine our image of the game on the mountains there day by day – especially according to wind conditions.
-Florian also had maps from Las Cuevas including Aconcagua and we measured several times the distance from the street at to the basecamp in Horcones valley.
+Florian also had maps from Las Cuevas including Aconcagua and we several times measure the distance from the street to the basecamp in Horcones valley.

 We wanted to stay a maximum of 14 days in the area of Las Cuevas.
 Exactly at the end of our stay, the weather forecast turned out to be good for two days.
-I do not mean clear skies, because there was always before – but between 5000m and 7000m only weak winds and temperatures rising to -20 °C on peak level, zero degree limit rising from 3500m to 4500m.
+I do not mean clear skies, because there was always before – but only weak winds above 5000m and temperatures rising to -20 °C on peak level of Aconcagua, zero degree limit rising from 3500m to 4500m.

 At Plaza de Mulas we found a well anchored tent which was filled with clutter.
 Even more incredible: in the tent were exactly two mattresses.
 We freed our home from TV antennas, camping chairs and tables until we had exactly enough space to take the two mattresses next to each other on the floor.

-I noticed that I’m slower with thinking up here.
-The steep part of Gran Acarreo with a height difference of 1000 meters I could run down in a very short time and I am back at our tent after 11 hours and 28 minutes.
-Flo had turned around 6200m and had melted fresh snow for me n the meantime.
+I notice that I’m slower with thinking up here.
+The steep part of Gran Acarreo with a height difference of 1000 meters I can run down in a very short time and I am back at our tent after 11 hours and 28 minutes.
+Flo had turned around at 6200m and had melted fresh snow for me in the meantime.
 We were delighted to be successful here and to climb up and down starting at the basecamp in one day without serious acclimatization.